 Susan Toland Halley, MS, NP-C

 Susan is a graduate of Ball State and Indiana Wesleyan Universities.
 She has over 30 years experience in nursing with nearly 20 of those years in providing primary care to patients as a nurse practitioner.
 Her experience in advance practice nursing has been diverse including delivering primary care to families with over three years in providing care to patients in the specialty field of psychiatry.
 She currently manages and provides primary care to elders who live in long term care, assisted living and those who reside in our community.
 She also routinely performs history and physicals for individuals undergoing electroconvulsant therapy in the hospital setting.
-As co-owner of ECS, Susan daily manages and oversees the delivery of care of residents living in over 70 long term and assisted living homes as well as NP home visits that includes both acute, long term and hospice care throughout the state of Indiana.
-ECS also provides physical, occupational and speech therapy services in the home that Susan assists in managing.
+As co-owner of ECS, Susan daily manages and oversees the delivery of care of residents living in over 200 long term and assisted living homes as well as NP home visits that includes both acute, long term and hospice care throughout the state of Indiana.
 ECS through Susan has harmonious professional relationships throughout the state.
 She and ECS work in tandem with hospitals, long term and assisted living facilities, independent living homes and individuals still living in the community.
-ECS owns strong relationships with home health care agencies, hospice companies, varied community health agencies and univerities with schools of nursing.
+ECS owns strong relationships with home health care agencies, hospice companies, varied community health agencies and universities with schools of nursing.

 Susan is married and resides in Fort Wayne, Indiana.
-She has two sons who are in highschool.
+She has two sons who are in high school.
 Besides spending time with her family, Susan enjoys reading, gardening, and spectating sports.
-Susan is currently learning to play the piano which has been her long-time dream.

 Mary Catherine "Cathy" Yaggy, MSN, GNP-BC